microsoft/AcademicContent/Workshop/2. Web Apps/Azure Web Apps HOL.md

 <a name="Exercise1"></a>
 ## Exercise 1: Build a Web site with Visual Studio Code

 In this exercise, you will use [Visual Studio Code](https://code.visualstudio.com/) to build a Web site.
 Visual Studio Code is a free, cross-platform code editor available for Windows, macOS, and Linux that supports a variety of programming languages, both natively and via extensions.
-It also features built-in Git support as well as syntax highlighting and code completion via [IntelliSense](https://code.visualstudio.com/#meet-intellisense).
+It features built-in Git support as well as syntax highlighting and code completion via [IntelliSense](https://code.visualstudio.com/#meet-intellisense).

 1. Start Visual Studio Code.
 Open the **File** menu and select **Open Folder**.